Trump orders US nuclear subs repositioned over statements from ex-Russian leader Medvedev

 One such example before the latest spat with Trump came on July 15, after Trump announced plans to supply Ukraine with more weapons via its NATO allies and threatened additional tariffs against Moscow.
 Medvedev posted then, “Trump issued a theatrical ultimatum to the Kremlin.
 The world shuddered, expecting the consequences.
 Belligerent Europe was disappointed.
 Russia didn’t care.”

-Associated Press writer Dasha Litvinova in Tallinn, Estonia, contributed to this report.
+Associated Press writer Dasha Litvinova in Tallinn, Estonia, and Darlene Superville in Bridgewater, N.J., contributed to this report.